vuejs/v2.vuejs.org/src/v2/cookbook/packaing-sfc-for-npm.md

 Compatible bundlers see the `browser` definition in package.json and translate requests for `my-component/sfc` into `my-component/src/my-component.vue`, resulting in the original `.vue` file being used instead.
 Now the SSR process can use the string concatenation optimizations it needs to for a boost in performance.

-> Note: When using `.vue` components directly, pay attention to any type of pre-processing required by `script` and `style` tags.
+<p class="tip">Note: When using `.vue` components directly, pay attention to any type of pre-processing required by `script` and `style` tags.
 These dependencies will be passed on to users.
-Consider providing 'plain' SFCs to keep things as light as possible.
+Consider providing 'plain' SFCs to keep things as light as possible.</p>

 ### How do I make multiple versions of my component?

 There is no need to write your module multiple times.
 It is possible to prepare all 3 versions of your module in one step, in a matter of seconds.
-The example here uses [Rollup](https://rollupjs.org) due to its minimal configuration, but similar configuration is possible with other build tools.
+The example here uses [Rollup](https://rollupjs.org) due to its minimal configuration, but similar configuration is possible with other build tools - more details on this decision can be found [here](https://medium.com/webpack/webpack-and-rollup-the-same-but-different-a41ad427058c).
 The package.json `scripts` section can be updated with a single entry for each build target, and a more generic `build` script that runs them all in one pass.
 The sample package.json file now looks like this:

 ```json
 {